Calibishi/TryHackMe-Journey/README.md

 Routers - connects networks and passes data between them. give devices access to the internet.

 - Rabbit hole dive with home internet, modems, routers, switches and routers, and different pathways.

+# A Preview of Subnetting (7/26)

+- Splitting up a big network into smaller ones.
+- Splitting up the number of hosts, subnet masks (32 bit like IP addresses), subnetting for places with many devices.
+    -> Ex: Coffee shop with Guest_Wifi & Staff_Wifi.
+- Network Address - identity of the start of a network
+- Host Address - address used to identify devices on a network.
+- Default Gateway (Address) - special addy to a device on the same network with the ability to send data to other networks.